・Learn about shipping restrictions and prohibited items

 Besides the commodities listed here, there are goods classified as dangerous goods when they are transported by air.
 If you are shipping by air, please also see the page containing dangerous goods for shipping by air.

-There are all kinds of commodities in the universe, which means that there are all kinds of restricted and prohibited goods, especially when they are shipped across borders.
-Thus, it is not possible to list everything, though we hope that the information on this page will help.
+There are all kinds of commodities in the universe, which means that there are all kinds of restricted and prohibited goods, especially when they are shipped internationally.
+Thus, it is not possible to list everything here, though we hope that the information on this page will help.

 Some goods are subject to export control.
 Some examples are oscilloscopes, bearings, lubricant, carbon/glass fibers, generators, and vacuum pumps, as they are listed on the commodity watch list for Weapons of Mass Destruction.
 For example, some oscilloscopes fall into the category of strategic weapons because their parts could be used for making strategic weapons.
 Some parts of high-tech machines could be used for making strategic weapons and nuclear weapons.
 These would draw the attention of the customs office, which may ask you to submit a parameter sheet/certificate of non-applicability.
 Do not pack such items in boxes unless you have parameter sheets/certificates of non-applicability.